-Andrew North

-SCPA Production Manager

-andrew.north@ucalgary.ca

-Bruce Barton, PhD
+Joelle Welling

-Director, SCPA
+Interim Director, SCPA

 scpaDirector@ucalgary.ca

 Student Centre Contact Information

 The University of Calgary, which includes professors, instructors, and staff, communicates with students primarily through electronic communications.
 This includes email and Student Centre notifications.
 University of Calgary students are provided with a UCalgary email address.
 Official notifications and communications from the University of Calgary will only be sent to your UCalgary email address.
 You must register for your UCalgary email account and ensure that the contact information in your Student Centre is current.
 Students are responsible for the accuracy and validity of their contact information.
 Your ucalgary.ca account is your primary account, so check it often.